XinShuYang/zipf_memtier/README.md

-memtier_benchmark
+zipf_memtier
 =================

-memtier_benchmark is a command line utility developed by Redis Labs (formerly Garantia Data Ltd.) for load generation and bechmarking NoSQL key-value databases.
+Zipf_memtier is a upgraded version of memtier_benchmark(developed by Redis Labs).
 It offers the following:

 * Support for both Redis and Memcache protocols (text and binary)
 * Multi-threaded multi-client execution